hoonmin/influxdb-collectd-proxy/README.md

 $ bin/proxy --help
 Usage of bin/proxy:
-  -database="": database for influxdb -influxdb="localhost:8086": host:port for influxdb -logfile="proxy.log": path to log file -normalize=true: true if you need to normalize data for COUNTER types (over time)
+  -database="": database for influxdb -pluginname-as-column=false: true if you want the pluginname as column -influxdb="localhost:8086": host:port for influxdb -logfile="proxy.log": path to log file -normalize=true: true if you need to normalize data for COUNTER types (over time)